jneug/typst-mantys/src/api.typ

 /// - #shortex(`#dtype(true)`)
 /// - #shortex(`#dtype(())`)
 /// - #shortex(`#dtype(red)`)
+/// Custom types can be added with @@add-type.
 ///
 /// - type (any): Either a value to take the type from or a string with the dataype name.
 /// - fnote (boolean): If #value(true), the reference lin kis shown in a footnote.